 Myth No. 6: Eating for heart health is too expensive.

 Eating healthfully takes thought and practice, but it can be managed on a budget, Bruck says.
 It does require a plan.

 Prioritize your shopping budget to items from the outermost areas of the store, where you’ll find fresh produce, dairy products, and meat.
 Stay out of the chips and cookies aisles to save money and calories.

 If fresh produce is too expensive, consider the frozen variety, which is often much cheaper.

 The bottom line?

-An undisputed fact to consider when ensuring heart health is that seven factors most influence development of the disease, Bruck says: blood pressure, cholesterol, glucose, diet, weight, exercise and smoking.
+An undisputed fact to consider when ensuring heart health is that seven factors most influence the development of the disease, Bruck says: blood pressure, cholesterol, glucose, diet, weight, exercise, and smoking.
 Control those, and you can help reduce your risk.